njguibert/njguibert/README.md

 My name is Jesús, I'm from Uruguay.

-* Currently working for [@tata](https://twitter.com/tatauruguay) as a Senior Analist and [@UTEC](https://twitter.com/utecuy) as a Proffesor in the Tecnologo en Informatica in infraestructure area.
+* Currently working for [@tata](https://twitter.com/tatauruguay) as a Senior Analyst and [@UTEC](https://twitter.com/utecuy) as a Proffesor in the Tecnologo en Informatica in infraestructure area.
 * I have a [YouTube channel](https://www.youtube.com/channel/UC_8Tc9dE65OaYB7KDWIhm6A) (in Spanish) about the topics of mys courses.

 ## Skills